PrincetonUniversity/job_defense_shield/docs/alert/your_first_alert.md

 ## How does Job Defense Shield work?

 Summary statistics for each completed job are stored in a compressed format in the `AdminComment` field in the Slurm database.
 The software described here works by calling the Slurm `sacct` command while requesting several fields including `AdminComment`.
 The `sacct` output is stored in a `pandas` dataframe for processing.
-For running jobs the Prometheus database must be queried.
+To get the data for running jobs, the Prometheus database is queried.